 Exterior doors to all campus dorms and houses are designed and equipped to remain locked 24 hours a day.
 Campus Safety urges students to never prop exterior doors to houses or dorms.
+Several doors on campus have been equipped with keypad entry devices to discourage the propping of doors.
+A more comprehensive keyless entry system is being considered for the future.

 Administrative and academic buildings are secured after their scheduled use times.
 After that time, access is limited to persons with authorized keys/cards or who have received permission for special use.
-Campus Safety patrols all facilities seven days per week.
+Campus Safety patrols all facilities seven days per week with the exception of federal holidays.
+On these days, Campus Safety requests extra patrols from Crawfordsville Police Department.